ivaylo-botusharov/CSharpInternals/CSharp.Internals/VirtualMemberCallInConstructor/Readme.md

 5. Parent - 'Waldo' property initialization
 6. Parent - constructor invocation
 7. Parent - constructor body execution, calls Child's overriden DoSomething() method
 8. Child - overriden DoSomething() method execution:
 8.1.
-Makes bar's value to lowercase and prints it
+Makes bar's value to lowercase and prints it.
 8.2.
 Tries to lowercase foo's value and print it, but gets NullReferenceException since foo is null

 *Note:* Child - DoSomething() - if we comment ```Console.WriteLine(this.foo.ToLower());``` we will notice that Child's default constructor body is executed after the Child's DoSmething() method and foo field is initialized.